-Rancho San Antonio is one of the Bay Area's most popular parks.
-This suburban park gets about 500,000 visitors a year — more than Redwood National Park.
-Although it's not quite as crowded as, say, Muir Woods, on a nice summer day the main road to Deer Hollow Farm is a continuous stream of people, and even on the challenging 8-mile PG&E Trail you can expect to meet a group of hikers or joggers every 1 or 2 minutes.
-It's often said that the park is overcrowded, but the crowds (along with the wide, well-maintained trails) also help to make the park feel safer and more family-oriented than other nearby parks.
+With about 500,000 visitors a year, Rancho San Antonio is just a ridiculously popular park.
+On a nice summer day, you might have to wait in a line of cars for 20 minutes to get a parking spot.
+The main road to Deer Hollow Farm is a continuous stream of people, and even on the challenging 8-mile PG&E Trail you can expect to meet a group of hikers or joggers every 1 or 2 minutes.
+So this might not be the best place for a quiet getaway, but the crowds and the wide, well-maintained trails do help to make the park feel safer and more family-oriented than other nearby parks.

-Even though it’s partly wooded, Rancho San Antonio, like most area parks, can get really hot and unpleasant in the summer.
-I avoid the park whenever the forecast high for the day is above 85 degrees and instead head to the coast.
+Even though it’s partly wooded, Rancho San Antonio, like most area parks, gets really hot and unpleasant if the forecast high for the day is above 85 degrees.

 One of the most challenging climbs on the peninsula, the Black Mountain Trail offers some great views of the South Bay.

 A very popular loop hike on a power line service road that offers some nice views and a good workout.